dr-33-m/thamsanqaj/README.md

-Thanks for the clarification!
-Here's a README tailored for your Astro project portfolio site:

----

 # Thamsanqa Ncube Portfolio - Astro Site

 Welcome to my personal portfolio built using Astro!
 This site serves as a digital showcase of my work, projects, and technical expertise.
 As a developer and entrepreneur, I’ve combined my passion for art and technology to create innovative solutions and impactful projects.